5 days / 4 nights

 ~16:45 - Departure back for Petrozavodsk.

-~09:00 - In the morning take a boat for the tour of Valaam Island and Monastery.
+~09:00 - Take a boat for the tour of Valaam Island and Monastery.

-~21:30 - Accommodation and overnight at the hotel in Petrozavodsk.
+~21:30 – Return to Petrozavodsk and overnight at the hotel.

 Breakfast at the hotel.